vilhelmprytz/nafsdm/README.md

 # dns-manager
 Manages DNS nodes and makes sure domains are saved in the slaves configs.
-Runs on Python, Django.
+Runs on Python and SSH.

-The master will always be running and be ready to accept connections from specified slaves.
-The slaves are set to fetch information from the master in a certain interval.
+The slaves will always be running but will be set to fetch at a ceratin interval.

 # Requirements
 Coming soon.